What is a term loan?

 • Regular cash flow and in-hand availability of funds

-Based on these, term loan interest rates also vary along with other terms of lending.
+Based on these, interest rates on Term Loan also vary along with other terms of lending.
 These advances are available in the following types:

 Short-term loans

 A short-term loan is a type of advance offered for a duration ranging between 12 to 18 months.
-Some lenders, however, also consider tenors of up to tenor 8 years or 96 months as short-term loans.
-Borrowers usually avail of these loans to meet their immediate, medium-sized funding needs that they can repay easily within a short span.
+Some lenders, however, also consider tenures of up to 8 years or 96 months as short-term loans.
+Borrowers usually avail of these loans to meet the immediate, medium-sized funding needs that they can repay easily within a short span.

 Intermediate-term loans